Examples of how Self-Directed Support is used

 Every package is unique to each child or young person’s needs as well as the needs of their family, so each package varies and what works well for one family may not necessarily be right for yours.
 As children grow their needs will change so packages are reviewed annually.
 Discussion takes place about outcomes which have been achieved and outcomes which may not have been achieved and the reasons for this.
 At the time of review there will be discussion around how it is working for both the supported person and their family as well as looking at whether or not the supported person still meets the criteria.

 Andrew has a diagnosis of autism and a moderate learning disability.
-He lives with his parents and brother, dad works full time and the majority of mum’s time is taken up caring for Andrew This leaves very little time for the family to spend any quality time together.
+He lives with his parents and brother.
+Dad works full time and the majority of mum’s time is taken up caring for Andrew which leaves very little time for the family to spend any quality time together.
 Andrew is often physically aggressive towards his family and has significant sleep difficulties, these are added pressures to everyone in the home.

 Rachel has been diagnosed with cerebral palsy and epilepsy.
 She lives with her mum and does not have any other family living nearby.
 She needs a high level of supervision due to mobility issues and frequent seizures.
 This is an additional pressure for mum as she rarely receives any respite.
 Rachel’s mum does not feel that she could cope with the responsibility of managing an SDS budget.
 Following an assessment of need and discussion with Rachel’s worker it was agreed that her SDS budget would be managed by us.